The Best Speakeasies Hidden Inside Hotels

 By day, the Milk Room is a quick-service coffee and pastry café serving locals and hotel guests at the Chicago Athletic Association Hotel.
 By night, it’s an exclusive and intimate eight-seat bar that serves vintage liquors.
 Once a bottle is gone, it’s gone forever.
 You, the esteemed guest, will be “drinking a little bit of history,” says Paul McGee, beverage director.

 In its past life in the 1930s, the P.S.
 Speakeasy was the mail room for Hotel Phillips in Kansas City, Missouri.
 Back in the day, there were underground tunnels connecting the hotel to other buildings in downtown that mobsters used to transport alcohol during prohibition.
 Guests won’t be able to see or crawl through the tunnels today, unfortunately, but you can sneak off to the hidden speakeasy.
 Inquire with the front desk for information about the hidden entrance or ask around with staff members.
 Once you’re through the door, it will be hard to miss your cocktail concierge Sam Cable, who stands an impressive seven feet tall.
+When traveling to less prestigious hotels, bring your own necessities.
+These amenities aren’t always available to you.

 Outside of Hotel Adeline in Scottsdale, Arizona, there’s a big, bold light-up sign that says “WTF, Where’s The Fun?”
 We’ll give you a hint!
 Head towards the check-in desk, hook a right, then proceed down the hallway.
 You’ll need to do a little sleuthing to secure a password to gain entry to this “secret-ish” bar.
 (Hint: Checking the hotel’s social media channels or ask at the front desk.)
 Once you’ve secured the password, dial up the bartender from the vintage phone, whisper it, then you’ll be granted entry into the bar, Straight Up.
 Don’t miss these 17 retro-inspired hotels in America.